Whistler Resort Guide

 Hy’s Steakhouse - great steaks, good fish and yummy cocktails.

 Bearfoot Bistro - champagne and oyster bar that’s one of Canada’s best.
+Spare time to visit the Vodka Ice Room next door!

-Rim Rock Café - (near Creekside) very popular with great seafood.
+Rimrock Café - (near Creekside) very popular with great seafood.

 Whistler Tasting Tours - multi-course dining tours featuring some of the best restaurants - pre-bookable.